I'd Tell You I Love You, But Then I'd Have to Kill You: Movie adaptation

 I'd Tell You I Love You, But Then I'd Have to Kill You was initially optioned for film by Disney, with the option later being sold to Walden Media.
 In June 2009 the movie option expired.
 Carter announced in August 2013 that production company Tonik had optioned the series for film.

 Plot

-A young spy, Cammie Morgan, falls in love with a boy, Josh, but cannot reveal the truth about herself to him.
-This caused misunderstandings later on and they broke up in tears.
-In the end, Josh finds out about her being a spy, and all wrongs in the past had been corrected, and hope came back to Cammie.

-But just as soon as Josh learned the truth, Cammie's mom gave Josh some serious tea that made him forget the truth about Cammie.
+15-year-old Cammie Morgan attends an all-girls school for spies, Gallagher Academy.
+Cammie is an accomplished spy-in-training, fluent in various languages and adept in combat.
+When out on an assignment, she is spotted by Josh, an ordinary teenage boy, and begins to develop feelings for him.
+Josh is unaware of her secret identity and believes she is a normal girl who is being homeschooled.
+Cammie enters a relationship with Josh while trying to keep her spy life a secret.

 Series

 The Gallagher Girls Series consists of seven books: